 Financially Sustainable: Combines environmental impact with economic viability, earning revenue while reducing waste processing costs.

-Delivering a Council-Owned Energy Biochar & Carbon Capture Plant
+Delivering Local Authority Energy Biochar & Carbon Capture Plant

 Klere has partnered with Shropshire Council to create a step-by-step framework for Local Authorities interested in setting up their own Energy Biochar and Carbon Capture plants.